 The cost of living in Porto is also higher, with an estimated monthly expense of around €800 for a single person, excluding rent.

-How to move from the US to Portugal
+How to Move to Portugal From The US

 If you’re considering moving from the US to Portugal, there are several steps you’ll need to take to make your relocation as smooth as possible.
 Here’s a general guide to help you get started: